Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Application

 \subsection{Results}

 The middle panel of Figure~\ref{f:chnonstaticalibr} shows the validation loss (solid line) of the selected EQRN model as a function of the training epoch.
-It can be seen that already after a few epochs, the method has a lower loss than the simple, semi-conditional model with constant GPD parameter $\sigma$ and $\xi$ (dashed line).
+It can be seen that already after a few epochs, the method has a lower loss than the simple semiconditional model with constant GPD parameters $\sigma$ and $\xi$ (dashed line).
 This shows that the GPD distribution varies with the predictor values $\tilde{\bm x}_t$ and that a flexible model is beneficial.

 The main output of the EQRN model are the extreme quantile estimates $\hat Q_{\tilde{\bm x}_u}(\tau)$ for a level $\tau$ and a time point $u$ of interest, conditionally on the past covariates $\tilde{\bm x}_u$.
 These one-day-ahead risk forecasts are shown as a function of time on the test set in the top panel of Figure~\ref{f:chpreds2005}.
-We observe that the model is able to extrapolate beyond the range of the data, since the event shown in the plot is unprecedented and the predictions still anticipate the first exceedance of the unconditional 100-year return level $Q^{100}$.
+We observe that the model is able to extrapolate beyond the range of the data since the event shown in the plot is unprecedented and the predictions still anticipate the first exceedance of the unconditional 100-year return level $Q^{100}$.

 An unconditional $\tau$-quantile is defined as the value that is exceeded by a proportion of $1-\tau$ of the data.
 An analogous property holds for conditional quantiles in data with sequential dependence, which yields a natural model assessment tool.
-On population level, if $(\tilde{\bm X}_t, Y_t)_{t=1}^T$ is the random time series with augmented covariate vectors, then the expected number of exceedances over the true conditional $\tau$-quantiles $Q_{\tilde{\bm X}_t}(\tau)$ is
+On the population level, if $(\tilde{\bm X}_t, Y_t)_{t=1}^T$ is the random time series with augmented covariate vectors, then the expected number of exceedances over the true conditional $\tau$-quantiles $Q_{\tilde{\bm X}_t}(\tau)$ is

-Consequently, plugging in the data $(\tilde{\bm x}_t, y_t)_{t=1}^T$ and estimates $\hat Q_{\tilde{\bm x}_t}(\tau)$ from a quantile regression method, the equation should approximately hold if the model well calibrated.
+Consequently, plugging in the data $(\tilde{\bm x}_t, y_t)_{t=1}^T$ and estimates $\hat Q_{\tilde{\bm x}_t}(\tau)$ from a quantile regression method, the equation should approximately hold if the model is well-calibrated.
 Such a model assessment plot is shown in the right-hand panel of Figure~\ref{f:chnonstaticalibr} for our EQRN fit as a function of the quantile level~$\tau$.
-We observe that the model is fairly well calibrated, with a slight bias towards more exceedances than expected.
+We observe that the model is fairly well-calibrated, with a slight bias toward more exceedances than expected.